GeoffreyFClark/file-mod-tracker/README.md

 npm run tauri dev
 ```

 **Note:** Development mode will launch the app, but file monitoring will not work until the driver is installed using the steps above.
-Once the driver is installed, it can be loaded with `fltmc load snFilter`.
+The driver automatically loads when the application starts.
+You can also manually load it with `fltmc load snFilter` or use the toggle in the Dashboard.

 ### Architecture Notes

 - **Application Code**: Rust backend (`src-tauri/`) + React TypeScript frontend (`src/`)
 - **Minifilter Driver**: Pre-compiled binary from [fsfilter-rs](https://github.com/SubconsciousCompute/fsfilter-rs)
+- **Driver Lifecycle**: The driver is installed once (requires reboot), then loads/unloads on demand when GatorSec runs
 - **Communication**: Application connects to driver via `FilterConnectCommunicationPort` API
-- **Build Output**: Portable `.exe` (no installer required)
+- **Build Output**: Portable `.exe` or Inno Setup installer (in `installer/`)